 Make good use of data

 A good HR software system will contain a wealth of data that you can use to analyse absences.
 It will help you look at sickness by everything from frequency per employee and age to specific job role, department or even time of year.
-Cezanne HR’s absence module also includes a monitoring report, which can help you generate some useful metrics, such as costs of absence and a Bradford Factor score per employee.
+Cezanne HR’s absence management module also includes a monitoring report, which can help you generate some useful metrics, such as costs of absence and a Bradford Factor score per employee.
 For the uninitiated, the Bradford Factor is a calculation used to give employees a score based on the amount of short term sickness they are taking.
 It’s a useful starting point for discussion with employees, who often don’t realise just how much time they are taking off, what it is actually costing the business and the impact it is having on their colleagues.
 Read more about the Bradford Factor here.

 Tackle the root causes